jasonraimondi/jasonraimondi.com/content/posts/029_authenticating-nextjs-part-2.md

 ### Add Login Page

 Now we can add the login form.
-First let's get a working form that updates our form fields, `inputs` via the React Hook `setInputs`.
+First let's get a working form that updates our form fields.

 ```jsx
 // pages/login.tsx